OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/configure-authentication.md

 # Configure App Authentication

-When the end-user logs in, the server sends two authentication cookies to the app.
-These cookies allow the end-user to be authenticated in subsequent server requests.
+When the end user logs in, the server sends two authentication cookies to the app.
+These cookies allow the end user to be authenticated in subsequent server requests.

 The server handles the authentication cookies according to the type of authentication.